vlepeule/bmw-cardata-ha/README.md

 - Only one BMW stream per GCID: make sure no other clients are connected simultaneously.
 - The CarData API is read-only; sending commands remains outside this integration.
+- Premature Continue in auth flow: If you hit Continue before authorizing on BMW’s site, the device-code flow gets stuck.
+Cancel the flow and restart the integration (or Home Assistant) once you’ve completed the BMW login.

 ## License